dupatimanjunathg1/Mixed-signal-board-hardware-design/README.md

-# myprojects
+# myprojects - Mixed Signal Boad Hardware design
-Here I have published the projects that I have worked on.
+Here I have published the projects that I have worked on which is a mixed signal board.